 The FuturelabAE final conference was organised back to back with EAEA General Assembly 2021.

-The recording of the conference is available here.
+The recording of the conference is available in Youtube.

 Read the article on the conference: From a repair shop to a collaborative workshop – fostering change-oriented education